 How to Decarboxylate Cannabis in a Mason Jar

 If you live in Canada, we are blessed to be able to walk into a legal shop and buy cannabis edibles.
-However, you can only get 10mg of THC in a legal edible, which is not enough if you deal with chronic pain.
-Also, most legal edibles contain a lot of sugar or have ingredients that don't pass the requirements for this holistic nutritionist.
-Which is why I encourage everyone to make their own at home.
+However, you can only get 10mg of THC in a legal edible, which is not enough if you deal with chronic pain or are a regular consumer.
+Most legal edibles contain a lot of sugar or have ingredients that don't pass the requirements for this holistic nutritionist.
+Which is why I encourage everyone to make their own edibles at home.

-If you live in an apartment and smell is a concern, this is an inexpensive and smell-proof way to get the job done.
+If you live in an apartment and smell is of concern, this is an inexpensive and smell-proof way to get the job done.
 There truly is no smell if you follow the directions.

-Turn your oven on its lowest setting (mine is 175°).
-Line a baking sheet with a silicon baking mat.
+Turn your oven to its lowest setting (mine is 175°).
+Line a baking sheet with a silicone baking sheet.

-*Choose a jar big enough to hold the amount of butter you wish to use.
+Place your cannabis flower in a mason jar.
+Choose a jar big enough to hold the amount of butter you wish to use later.

-Place mason jar on its side, on the baking sheet.
+Place the mason jar on its side, onto the baking sheet.

 Bake for 10 minutes.